techbarrack/terminal-hugo-theme/README.md

 5. `cd <SITE_NAME>`
 6. `git submodule add git@github.com:techbarrack/terminal-hugo-theme.git themes/terminal`
 7. Replace the contents of `<SITE_NAME>/hugo.yaml` with `<SITE_NAME>/themes/terminal/hugo.yaml`
+8. In the root directory of the hugo site, create the directory: `mkdir -p layouts/partials/third_party_js`.
+This directory is to store any sort of third party javascript like google analytics, disqus, etc
-8. Run the website `hugo server --buildDrafts --disableFastRender --gc --ignoreCache --noHTTPCache --forceSyncStatic --verbose -w`
+10. Run the website `hugo server --buildDrafts --disableFastRender --gc --ignoreCache --noHTTPCache --forceSyncStatic --verbose -w`

 # Modifying the Contents